linode/docs/docs/platform/how-to-build-your-infrastructure-using-terraform-and-linode.md

 ## Terraform Modules

 The idea behind any code-driven solution is to avoid repetitive blocks.
 Terraform uses a concept called *modules* to group common server requirements and configurations.
-You can think of modules as an equivalent to *functions* in programming languages.
+You can think of modules as similar to *functions* in programming languages.

 Take a look at the following file structure:

 ![Terraform Modules Tree](/docs/assets/terraform/terraform-modules-tree.jpg)

-There is a directory called `modules` containing the reusable code blocks in this case `appserver` and a `testing` directory containing the specific configuration to implement.
-Is a minimal layout but enough to highlight benefits  modules.
+There is a directory called `modules` containing the reusable code blocks (in this case `appserver`) and a `testing` directory containing the specific configuration to implement.
+It's a minimal layout but enough to highlight benefits.

 ### Basic Module structure

-The module structure is flexible: you can use as many Terraform files as needed to describe your infrastructure.
+The module structure is flexible so you can use as many Terraform files as needed to describe your infrastructure.
 This example contains just one main configuration file describing the reusable code:

 {{< file "~/go_projects/bin/modules/appserver/main.tf" conf >}}
 # Application Server